taejun-lifelongjourney/pipeline/README.md

 You can also throttle streams(data) using buffer_size of each pipe's consumer and number_of_consumer.

-Data generator for pipeline can be one of below :
+Data generator for pipeline can be one of belows :

 * any built-in DataGenerator class implementors
 * collections.Iterables
 * any user-defined generator function

-Also each consumer can be one of below :
+Also each consumer can be one of belows :
 * any lamda function that receive one argument
 * any built-in Consumer class implementors